 Q2 Metals Completes Acquisition of the Mia Property and Mobilizes Field Crews for Inaugural Drill Campaign

-Vancouver, October 11, 2023 - Q2 Metals Corp.
+Vancouver, BC, Oct 11, 2023 - (ACN Newswire) - Q2 Metals Corp.
 (TSXV: QTWO) (OTCQB: QUEXF) (FSE: 458) ("Q2" or the "Company") is pleased to announce the early completion of the purchase agreement with 9219-8845 QC Inc., a private Quebec company dba Canadian Mining House ("CMH") and certain investors in CMH for 100% ownership in the 8,668-ha Mia Lithium Property (the "Property") located in the Eeyou Istchee James Bay Territory of Quebec.

 "This is an important milestone for Q2 Metals and reinforces our enthusiasm and commitment to the Mia Property," said Q2 President and CEO Alicia Milne.
 "We're delighted to now own the Property outright and are excited to commence our inaugural drill program next week."